rosjat/scripts/README.md

                         know if someone is exploiting your system ...
    * sensor - small script that can be run as a cron job to periodically check the sensors values.
 It assumes some stuff but i guess it's not hard to addapt.
+   * dynupdate - simple scripte to update my own dynamic dns zone with an external ip of a fritzbox running at home.
    * docker - some stuff for docker
      * OCtoMC - some stuff to make a Owncloud Miggration to Nextcloud a little easier.
 I had to migrate from OC 10.0.3.3 to NC 28.
 Check out [README](shell/docker/OCtoNC/README.md).